yi-miao/Drone-Control-Simulation-with-Pygame/README.md

 3. drone icons with transparent background
 4. overlay background of beautiful Niagara Falls
 5. continuous speed control with 10 gears
 6. quick reset with one button click
+7. simple program with only 100 lines of code

 The biggest challenge is that pygame only supports 2D games, but it is
 required to control a drone with 4 axises and display the results.